ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

    :align: center

 .. note::
-  	For further information on how to derive the Status layer, please refer to the `Good Practice Guidance 	Addendum, SDG Indicator 15.3.1 <https://www.unccd.int/sites/default/files/2025-07/GPG%20Addendum_%	20Advanced%20Unedited%20Version.pdf>`_ which offers a dedicated section on "Assessing Status for each 	reporting process" starting on page 19.
+  	For further information on how to derive the Status map, please refer to the `Good Practice Guidance Addendum SDG Indicator 15.3.1 <https://www.unccd.int/sites/default/files/2025-07/GPG%20Addendum_%20Advanced%20Unedited%20Version.pdf>`_ which offers a dedicated section on "Assessing Status for each reporting process" starting on page 19.

 UNCCD Strategic Objective 2 (SO 2)
 ==================================